buildfirst/buildfirst/ch03/07_livereload/README.md

 - Visit `http://localhost:3000/`
 - Remember to enable the browser extension, by clicking on it
-- Change something in the `public` folder
+- Change something in the `public` directory
 - Wait for the build to complete
 - Watch in astonishment how your browser refreshes itself.